chrisgrr/notes/poodr/chapter1.md

 ##### In object-oriented design the world is modeled as a series of messages that pass between objects.
 * Failures of OOD may look like failures of code, but are actually failures of perspective.
-* The first requirement for learning how to do OOD it to immerse yourself in objects in order to acquire an OO perspective.
+* The first requirement for learning how to do OOD is to immerse yourself in objects, in order to acquire an OO perspective.

 ##### Good design anticipates change
 * Change is inevitable.
 At the initial point of design, perfect knowledge of future requirements is not possible.